glidernet/python-ogn-client/README.md

 ```

 ### Concurrent Example:
-Same as above, but run concurrently run your custom long running function:
+Same as above, but also concurrently execute your custom long-running function:

 ```python
 import asyncio